 Talk to Your Doctor About Your Medications: Some medications make sleep apnea worse.
 If you’re concerned you may have sleep apnea, consult with a professional.
 If diagnosed, talk to your doctor about any medication you’re currently taking to make sure it isn’t worsening your apnea.

-Take Care of Your Allergies: Allergies can cause the tissue in your head and neck to swell, making obstruction more likely.
+Take Care of Your Allergies: Nighttime allergies can cause the tissue in your head and neck to swell, making obstruction more likely.
 So ask your doctor about the best ways to take care of them.

 Insomnia and Women